rancher/rke2/developer-docs/upgrading_kubernetes.md

 ### Promoting to Stable

 After 24 hours, we'll promote the release to stable by updating the channel server's config as we did at above, however this time changing "latest" to "stable".
 We need to do the same thing for RPM's too.
 This involves the same steps for RPM releases but changing "latest" to "stable" in the release name.
 E.g. `v1.21.4+rke2r1.stable.0`.

+### Updating Channel Server

+After promoting the release to stable, we need to update the channel server.
+This is done by editing the `channels.yaml` file in the [repo](https://github.com/rancher/rke2/blob/master/channels.yaml).

+* Update the line: `latest: <release>` to be the recent release. e.g. `v1.21.4+rke2r1`.
+* Verify updated in the JSON output from a call [here](https://update.rke2.io/v1-release/channels).

 ## Release Process